survivejs/maintenance-book/manuscript/code-quality/01-linting.md

 T> It's possible to force line endings through *.gitattributes* by setting `* text=auto` and `bin/* eol=lf`.
 You can still have EditorConfig in place regardless of how Git has been set up.

-## Using ESLint to Maintain JavaScript Code Style
+## Linting JavaScript Through ESLint

-Even though ESLint is primarily used to capture language related issues, it can be used to enforce code style.
-You can make it as strict as you want.
+ESLint is a popular linter for JavaScript.
+It's primarily used to capture language related issues but can be used to enforce code style as well.
 It's possible to apply ESLint autofix against most of the rules making it fast to perform style related fixes.

 JavaScript doesn't have an official coding style but the community maintains a few.
 Especially [Standard](http://standardjs.com/) and [Airbnb](https://github.com/airbnb/javascript) are popular.
 You can consume Airbnb style through [eslint-config-airbnb](https://www.npmjs.com/package/eslint-config-airbnb).

 AirBnb is detailed and pragmatic, Standard is a bit controversial because it doesn’t use semicolons.
 Both use two spaces for indentation.

-T> You can enable auto fixing via git `precommit` hook with *lint-staged* as discussed in the *Linting* chapter.
+T> You can enable autofixing via git `precommit` hook with *lint-staged*.

-## Stylelint and stylefmt
+## lint-staged

-[Stylelint](https://www.npmjs.com/package/stylelint) is a CSS specific linting tool.
-The idea is similar as for ESLint but this time the focus is on CSS.

-[stylefmt](https://www.npmjs.com/package/stylefmt) complements the tool by providing automatic formatting for CSS.
-You can see it analogous to ESLint's autofix feature.
+TODO

 ### Prettier